Word Meanings - EAT - Book Publishers vocabulary database

 One who swallows; also, a glutton.
 Tatler. - CANKER BLOOM

 Etym: 1.
 To swallow up; to engulf; to overwhelm; to cause to disappear as if by swallowing up; to use up; to include.
 "Dark oblivion soon absorbs them all."
 Cowper.
 The large cities absorb the wealth and fashion.
 W. Irving.
-2. To suck up; to drink - DEVOURABLE
+2. To suck up; to drink - ABSORBENCY

 That may be devoured. - REGORGE